Chimpanzee Eidetic Memory Study

 For decades, scientists believed humans were unmatched in symbolic reasoning and higher cognitive functions.
 But in 2007, a stunning experiment from Kyoto University shocked the world: young chimpanzees performed a visual memory task faster and more accurately than trained adult humans.

-In moments when numbers flashed on the screen for as little as 210 milliseconds—faster than a human eye blink—these chimpanzees not only perceived the digits but recalled their positions perfectly.
+In moments when numbers flashed on the screen for as little as 210 milliseconds—faster than a human eye blink—these chimpanzees not only perceived the digits but also recalled their positions perfectly.
 Humans, including university students, struggled badly.
 This article provides the complete explanation behind this phenomenon.

 Three Types of Visual Memory